 The timing of this release made sense, as it was just beginning to be feasible for each programmer to have their own computer.
 Before that, programming was largely done on paper in the first instance, and only entered on to a computer when access was available.
 This meant that programmers were quite careful and would “dry run” their code by hand before going anywhere near a computer.
 I have a sneaking suspicion that there were a few less bugs in those days, simply because time on a computer was precious and more thought was given to the code before it was entered.
 Nowadays, the approach of just throwing code at a debugger is all too common. more> http://tinyurl.com/dy9ua97

 Posted in Business, Economy, Energy & emissions, Product, Technology

-Tagged Business improvement, Electronics, Industrial economy, Semiconductor, Software, Test & certification, United States
+Tagged Business improvement, Electronics, Industrial economy, Semiconductor, Software, Test & measurement, United States

 By David L. Chandler – Silicon, the material of high-technology devices from computer chips to solar cells, requires a surface coating before use in these applications.
 The coating “passivates” the material, tying up loose atomic bonds to prevent oxidation that would ruin its electrical properties.
 But this passivation process consumes a lot of heat and energy, making it costly and limiting the kinds of materials that can be added to the devices.